Updated: Sep 9, 2021

 If you are a family without a majority of authentic English language in the home, attending an international preschool will not in itself be enough to ensure your child is successful in securing a spot in an international school.

-But the good news is that your child has lots of extra time in their day – make the most of those extra hours by giving them authentic exposure to English.
+But the good news is that your child can acquire proficiency in English with some careful planning.
+We recommend giving them as much authentic exposure to English outside of school by way of fun activities.
 Not learning English but learning (or playing) IN English.

 Top Schools can help you find the right school for your child.